danilofuchs/ForceTouchPlayer/README.md

 ### Adding a new tune

 Any flute melody can work, as they only output a single note at a time.
+I recommend using parts from https://www.flutetunes.com/

+Remember to only use the lower keys (B0 -> B2)

 Songs can be adapted from [`arduino-songs`](https://github.com/robsoncouto/arduino-songs).
 They are already curated and it is pretty much a task of copying and translating C arrays to Swift™

+### MIDI support?

+That would be nice